Table of Contents

 Treatment for bipolar disorder may include such medications as antipsychotics, SSRIs, and anticonvulsants.
 Psychotherapy used to treat bipolar disorder includes CBT, psychodynamic therapy, family therapy, and psychoeducation.

+The Treatment Specialist will connect you to a treatment center that offers a mental health treatment program.
 When someone, or their loved one, is in need of mental health treatment, our specialists will use a free online assessment tool to help determine the correct level of care needed.
 In addition, our team will do a free insurance benefit check.
-For more information about how The Treatment Specialist can guide you to the help you need, call today at (866) 644-7911.
+For more information about how a Treatment Specialist can guide you to the help you need, call today at (866) 644-7911.